mehtaharsh16/daniel.feldroy.com/posts/2008-01-svn-versionator.md

 title: SVN versionator!
 ---

-*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/01/svn-versionator.html)*.

-I'm the one who has been cutting tags for our big project at work.
+*This was originally posted on blogger [here](https://pydanny.blogspot.com/2008/01/svn-versionator.html)*.I'm the one who has been cutting tags for our big project at work.
 The problem is that its kind of a pain with a number of steps, and while I've yet to make a mistake, the chances are there.
 So last night I decided I ought to build a tag creator in Python.<br /><br />This won't be some generic tool to release on the world.
 We've got some application and environment specific things going on that I can't share.<br /><br />That said, I could probably do it in a way to make it generic.
 Basically you would create a config file for your location, a SVN externals file, and then when you would run Versionator it would create the tag with just the system version as your only parameter.
 And I could probably do it in a way so it would support SVN or Bizare.
 Maybe Mercury or Git in the distant future.<br /><br /><br />Hmmmm....

 ---